Drownings at Nantes: Victims

 The precise number of victims is not known.
 According to Roger Dupuy, there were between 7 and 11 drowning executions, with 300 to 400 victims each time.
 According to Jacques Hussenet, 1,800 to 4,800 people drowned on the orders of Carrier, and perhaps 2,000 others drowned on the orders by other Republican revolutionaries in Nantes.
 Jean-Clément Martin wrote that between 1,800 and 4,000 people died in mass drownings.
 In 1879, Alfred Lallie reported that 4,860 people were drowned confirmed by Hippolyte Taine.
 According to Reynald Secher, 4,800 victims suffered execution by drowning just during the autumn of 1793.
-For Gaston Martin, about 1800 died, for Fouquet 9000 died, for Mellinet 3500 were killed.
+For Gaston Martin, about 1,800 died, for Fouquet 9,000 died, for Mellinet 3,500 were killed.

-According to historian Reynald Secher, these murders are one component of a systematic policy of extermination (genocide) of the residents of the Vendée planned by the revolutionary Committee of Public Safety, and approved by a vote of the National Convention in Paris on 1 October 1793.
+According to historian Reynald Secher, these murders are one component of a systematic policy of extermination of the residents of the Vendée planned by the revolutionary Committee of Public Safety, and approved by a vote of the National Convention in Paris on 1 October 1793.

 Trial of Jean-Baptiste Carrier

-Although most of the crimes committed by Jean-Baptiste Carrier are his direction of the mass drownings at Nantes, he also was responsible for the executions by firing squads of 1,800 to 2,600 victims at a quarry in Gigant, near Nantes, and collaborated on other criminal and repressive acts that he justified by the Law of Suspects.
+Although most of the crimes committed by Jean-Baptiste Carrier are his direction of the mass drownings at Nantes, he also was responsible for the execution by firing squad of 1,800 to 2,600 victims at a quarry in Gigant, near Nantes, and he collaborated on other criminal and repressive acts that he justified by the Law of Suspects.
 His extreme paranoia was no more apparent than in the Affair of 132 Nantes Moderates (Affaire des 132 modérés nantais), a "tragicomedy of justice" that involved the round-up of more than 132 men from all walks of life vaguely accused of politically moderate 'federalism', who were imprisoned, tried in Paris, and subsequently acquitted of all charges.

 Carrier was recalled to Paris in early 1794 to participate in the trial of Robespierre.
 At first, the Thermidorians left Carrier in peace, but members of the Revolutionary Committee of Nantes soon covered him with insults and accusations.
 Based on overwhelming evidence, he was arrested in Paris on 3 September 1794 and indicted 27 November.
 At his trial, he clumsily and sarcastically stated that he knew nothing about what he was accused of.
 However, he was immediately denounced by those closest to him and charged with the drownings, executions, butchering of women and children, thefts, and acts of greed, as well as exacerbating the strife that Nantes suffered.
 A unanimous vote called for Carrier's execution, and he was guillotined on 16 December 1794.